Last updated on 10/7/2023

 The Complaints Officer will be responsible investigating the complaint and taking appropriate action.

-If the Complaints Officer is the subject of the complaint the Chair of the Supervisory Committee will delegate action and investigation to the person nominated to substitute in such circumstances as soon as the complaint is received.
+If the Complaints Officer is the subject of the complaint the Chair of the Board will delegate action and investigation to the person nominated to substitute in such circumstances as soon as the complaint is received.

 A thorough investigation will be undertaken upon the receipt of a complaint.